Most Famous Metal Bands and Their Logos

 Logo Iron Maiden

 The Iron Maiden logo cannot be mistaken for any other: red letters carved from steel evoke associations with epic battles and legendary heroes.
-The font resembles ancient scripts or mysterious runes, reflecting their songs’ themes of history, mysticism, and myths.
+The font resembles ancient scripts or mysterious runes, reflecting the themes of history, mysticism, and myth in their songs.
 The band has turned their visual identity into an essential part of their stage show, featuring the famous character Eddie, beloved by fans.
 The inscription is known far beyond the metal scene, demonstrating the strength and consistency of a group that influenced many musicians of subsequent generations.

 Testament